 - 1 Tablespoon olive oil

-- 3 cans black beans (15 ounces each) DO NOT RINSE with 1/2 cup of the liquid reserved (see Notes)
+- 3-15 ounces canned black beans, (3 cans or about 4½ cups cooked black beans) DO NOT RINSE with ½ cup of the liquid reserved (see Notes)

 - 1 teaspoon ground cumin